root-gg/plik/README.md

      - Body must be a multipart request with a part named "file" containing file data Returns a JSON object of uploaded file metadata

-   - **POST** /file/:uploadid/:fileid: (same as above)
+   - **POST** /$mode/:uploadid/:fileid:/:filename: (same as above)
      - For stream mode you need to know the file id before the upload starts as it will block.
    To get the file ids pass a files hash param to the previous create upload call with each file you are about to upload.
-   Fill the reference field with an arbitrary string to avoid to match file ids using the fileName field.
+   Fill the reference field with an arbitrary string to avoid matching file ids using the fileName field.
    ```
    upload.files : {
      "0" : {